jpssff/aspjs/README.md

 Request handlers are attached to the application (request router) when the "ready" event fires.
 This event occurs after the framework has loaded.

-An event handler is registered as follows: bind('ready', function() {
+An event handler is defined as follows: bind('ready', function() {
     //CODE HERE
   });